Category Archives: Interviews with Artists

 Nuit sur Ville 30×30 Oil

-Embracing a schedule that would crush a less driven artist, Renel is at her easel every morning at 7:15 when she returns from taking her twin daughters to preschool, and she works until around 1:00 in the afternoon.
-With her family fed and her children in bed, she often returns to her highly organized garage studio to work, “until 1:00 or 2:00 in the morning or until I find myself getting impatient with what I’m working on.
-I can, be pretty extreme in how I approach things,” she says, with little appreciation of her understatement.
+Today, she embraces a schedule that would crush a less driven artist.
+Renel is at her easel every morning at 7:15 when she returns from taking her twin daughters to preschool, then works until around 1:00 in the afternoon.
+In the evening, with her family fed and her children in bed, she often returns to her studio to work “until 1:00 or 2:00 in the morning or until I find myself getting impatient with what I’m working on.
+I can be pretty extreme in how I approach things,” she says, with little appreciation of her understatement.

 Renel always starts a painting in the same simple way.
 “I just start.
 I don’t do preparatory sketches.
 That’s not as aimless as it sounds.
-I almost always work in series around central themes so I have a good idea where I want to go with a painting.
+I almost always work in series around central themes, so I have a good idea of where I want to go with a painting.
 I have an image in my mind when I start.
-Frankly, I see the painting I want to do in my mind and I just do it.”
-And since she works in series, she is usually working on more than one picture at a time, switching between them.
+I see the painting I want to do in my mind, and I just do it.”
+She is usually working on more than one picture at a time, switching between them.

-As she works, Renel focuses her attention on two aspects of painting that are of particular concern to her: surface texture and color.
+As she works, Renel focuses her attention on two aspects of painting that are of particular imprtance to her: surface texture and color.

 “Paintings should be like people.
 People are multi-layered and only give up their layers and secrets over time.
 A painting should do that.
 I paint in layers and then scratch or otherwise work my way back to expose those layers to a greater or lesser extent.”

 Color is also of crucial importance to her art.
-She always starts with a set of colors she will use and her choices are intuitive.
-She sees the colors in her mind and, “I just naturally know which ones I’ll be using.
+She always starts with a set of colors she will use, and her choices are intuitive.
+“I just naturally know which ones I’ll be using.
 It’s rare for me to do a painting without at least an accent in red.
-It’s my signature color, I suppose.
-Red for me is really intense.
+It’s my signature color.
+Red, for me, is really intense.
 I love red.
 My dad loved red.
-He always bought red roses for my mom. “ Sometimes she seeks dramatic color combinations, juxtapositions of complements of richly colored pigments.
-At other times the effects are more subtle, but always her color is dramatic and personal.
+He always bought red roses for my mom. “ Renel’s paintings are built around dramatic color combinations, juxtapositions of complements of richly colored pigments.
+At other times, the effects she seeks are more subtle, but always, her color is dramatic and personal.

 Facade_lowress Evasion_lowress